Evergrande shares rise despite mounting uncertainty over debt revamp plan

 The stock is still off nearly 25 per cent since Monday after Evergrande said a day earlier it could not issue new bonds as part of its debt restructuring plans because of a regulatory investigation into its main Chinese unit.

-The unit, Hengda Real Estate, then said on Monday it had failed to pay the principal and interest for a 4 billion yuan ($547 million) bond due by Sept.
-25.
+The unit, Hengda Real Estate, then said on Monday it had failed to pay the principal and interest for a 4 billion yuan (US$547 million) bond due by Sep 25.